 Radium Creek Province of British Columbia Canada

-15. In less than ten minutes, you are entering the most dangerous part of the trail.
+15. In less than ten minutes is the most dangerous part of the trail.
 It is grossly overgrown for several hundred meters.
 A long-sleeved shirt and pants would protect from scratches here.
 But the biggest danger lies in several holes in the ground, which you need to see through the vegetation, in order to avoid injuring your ankle(s).
 This is where hiking poles would come very handy.
 Radium Lake Trail - Hiking in Chilliwack Area